alexandervantrijffel/angularcoffee-boilerplate/src/README.md

 # angularjs-start

-angular-seed extended with gulp configuration, coffeescript, a visual studio solution
+angular-seed extended with gulp configuration, coffeescript, a visual studio solution.

 From angular-seed: